lukehollis/agentics-3d/README.md

 https://github.com/user-attachments/assets/d730fd1c-5b08-4699-ad8f-e1a0e8aa44e2

-# Unity Agentics - RL-Agents Based Character AI System
+# Generalist Character AI System for Simulating Social Situations

-This project is a work-in-progress implementing generalist agent training for Unity environments using the ML-Agents package to build realistic simulations.
+This project is a work-in-progress implementing generalist agent character training for Unity environments using the ML-Agents package to build realistic simulations.
 The goal is to be able to more easily have agents available for simulations for a wide range of purposes, especially in urban and transportation simulations.

 ![Rome Simulator](https://iiif.mused.com/rome_simulator_mused.jpg/0,240,2048,854/800,/0/default.jpg)